Social Participation Ontology: community documentation, enhancements and use examples

-The property {\tt ops:receivesFrom} was also added and has an inverse: \texttt{ops:SocialActor ops:paysTo ops:Executor}.
-Also, the {\tt ops:DownloadedMod} class is a defined class by the existential restriction: \texttt{ops:Mob ops:convoquedBy ops:Network}, with a newly defined property \texttt{ops:convoquedBy}.
+The property {\tt ops:receivesFrom} was added and has an inverse: \texttt{ops:SocialActor ops:paysTo ops:Executor}.
+Also, the {\tt ops:DownloadedMob} class is a defined class by the existential restriction: \texttt{ops:Mob ops:convoquedBy ops:Network}, with a newly defined property \texttt{ops:convoquedBy}.

-This is one of the numerous ways by which \ops\ might deal with further classes, properties and restrictions.
+This is one of the numerous ways by which \ops\ might cope with further classes, properties and restrictions.
 This particular expansion was chosen as an example by direct observance of \vcps\ documentation and recent social affairs, such as the Brazilian protests.